-Dance has all of these and adds creativity.
+Dance has them all and importantly it can add creativity.

 Sustained creative challenges can positively contribute to maintaining mental functioning, supporting the brain reserve hypothesis (Goldberg 2005; Staff et al 2004; Stern 2002).

-We are not all artists but all of us have the potential to be creative.
-As with anything else, the first step is to begin.
-Embrace the concept, use your imagination, search for opportunities to engage yourself and others in doing or making something new.
+We are not all artists but all of us have the potential to be creative, the first step is to begin.
+Embrace the concept, use imagination, seek opportunities to engage yourself with others in doing or making something new.